realA10001986/Flux-Capacitor/README.md

 #### Connecting to a WiFi network

-If you want your Flux Capacitor to connect to another access point, such as your WiFi network, click on "Configure WiFi".
+If you want to connect your Flux Capacitor to your WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

 Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).